Formal Concentration in Quantitative Psychology: FCQP

 There is no formal application or enrollment process for a Psychology and Neuroscience graduate student to pursue the FCQP.
 However, any student who is interested in working towards the FCQP is asked to notify the Director of the Quantitative Psychology Program of their intention via email.
 This is simply meant to track what students are pursuing the FCQP and to help inform future course offerings.

 Upon completion of the FCQP requirements, the student can request a letter from the Quantitative Psychology Program Director indicating that they have completed the concentration requirements.
 This request can be sent via email and should list each course taken, as well as in what semester it was completed and what grade was obtained.
 The Director will then write a formal letter of completion for the Concentration in Quantitative Psychology.

 The concentration is not the equivalent of a “minor” as defined by the Graduate School.
 However, the Quantitative Concentration has the formal certification and endorsement of the Quantitative Psychology Program and the Thurstone Psychometric Laboratory and can be listed as such on a curriculum vitae.
 For example, this distinction could be listed as:

 Formal Concentration, Quantitative Psychology

-Please direct any questions to Dr. Daniel Bauer.
+Please direct any questions to Dr. Dan Bauer.